Assassination of Robert F. Kennedy: Perpetrator

 Sirhan Sirhan was born on March 19, 1944, in Jerusalem, Palestine, to an Arab Christian family.
-At the age of four, he and his father narrowly escaped a bomb explosion during the 1947–1949 Palestine war.
+At the age of four, he and his father narrowly escaped a bomb explosion during the 1948 Palestine war.
 This incident, according to author Mel Ayton, "had a psychological effect on young Sirhan".
-He witnessed various other violent incidents during his childhood, including physical abuse by his father and the death of his older brother by a military truck that was trying to avoid sniper fire.
+He witnessed various other violent incidents during his childhood, including physical abuse by his father and the death of his older brother at the hands of a military truck that was trying to avoid sniper fire.
 In late 1956, Sirhan, along with his family, immigrated to the United States.
-He opposed immigration, saying that "the US was against the Arabs and was friendly with Israel, and a friend of my enemy is my enemy".
-Once in the United States, Sirhan received above-average grades and joined the officer cadet corps.
+He was unhappy with immigrating to the United States, later saying that "the U.S. was against the Arabs and was friendly with Israel, and a friend of my enemy is my enemy".
+Once in the United States, Sirhan received above-average grades and joined an officer candidate school.
 During his late-teenage years, Sirhan's father abandoned the family, his sister died, two of his brothers were arrested, and he was expelled from Pasadena City College.
 Sirhan held strongly anti-Zionist and pro-Palestinian beliefs.

 In 1966, while pursuing a career as a jockey, Sirhan fell from a running horse, suffering minor injuries.
 A friend of Sirhan said that after this incident, Sirhan was "impatient, nervous, emotional and always in a hurry".
 A diary was found during a search of his home, where he wrote on May 18: "Robert Kennedy must be assassinated ...
 My determination to eliminate RFK is becoming more and more of an unshakable obsession.
 RFK must die.
 RFK must be killed."